 The Aging Population

 Greater than one-third of Medicare patients with advanced, chronic illness experience four transitions in care during their last year of life.This burden is significantly higher in the Medicare population where the majority of deaths are attributable to common diagnoses: congestive heart failure, chronic lung disease, cancer, coronary artery disease, renal failure, peripheral vascular disease, diabetes, chronic liver disease, and dementia.
 Their disease trajectory is chronic and progressive in the setting of advancing disease which is incurable and will eventually reach a point of maximal medical therapies with little to no benefit and continued failure.
 Palliative care teams provide consultation services to help manage complicated patients in the acute, sub-acute and chronic illness setting.
 The HBPC team maintains a focus on management of pain and symptom issues through the course of the hospital admission.
-PC teams focus on strong communication with the patient/family, primary and specialty teams, and the interdisciplinary team.
+PC teams focus on strong communication with the patient/family, primary and specialty teams, and the interprofessional team.

 The practitioner must be aware that in many cultures, it is considered inappropriate and culturally insensitive to discuss impending death.
 Healthcare providers should consider the beliefs of the family and patients before approaching individuals with a poor prognosis.
 While religion and spirituality have a tremendous influence on healthcare decision made by patients, many health professionals may not consider this factor or the functional impact it may have on the evaluation and treatment of pain and palliative care.